wp-plugins/comprehensive-google-map-plugin/readme.txt

 == Changelog ==

+= 5.0.1 =
+* Code refactoring and cleanup
+* When displaying rendered directions, closing any open info bubbles

 = 5.0.0 =
 * Enhancement: Adding ability to choose custom marker icons from over 250 icons
 * Enhancement: Fixed inconsistency when setting auto panning for info bubble.